shivshankardayal/Kunjika/Features.rst

 16. Simple count of questions, answers, tags and users.
 17. Popular tags display on main page in side bar.
 18. Code attachments also .zip source attachments up to 2MB.
-19. Atom feed for questions(update proper time)..
+19. Atom feed for questions.
 20. OpenID integration.(take care of GET of create_profile)
 21. Email notification at registration.
 22. Flagging inappropriate questions, answers and comments.